navapbc/template-infra/docs/infra/set-up-app-monitoring-alerts.md

 # Set up monitoring notifications

 Follow these instructions for **each application** (you can have one or more in your project) and **each environment** in your project.
-Skip this step if the application does not need a monitoring alerts.
+If the application does not need a monitoring notifications, skip to the bottom of this document.

 The monitoring module defines metric-based alerting policies that provides awareness into issues with the cloud application.
 The module supports integration with external incident management tools like Splunk-On-Call or Pagerduty.
 It also supports email alerts.